Graduate Student Support Competition (GSSC) Frequently Asked Questions

 Types of funding and how they can be used

-Graduate Student Support Allocation (GSSA): GSSA funds are supplemental funds and can be used for: prospective student recruitment, student travel for research or conferences, enhancement of RA stipends (WARF funds for student support cannot be used to enhance TA or PA stipends), welcome checks, and/or application fees.
-Due to COVID 19, we understand that the recruitment costs might differ drastically from previous years.
-For this reason, we will allow programs to use your GSSA allocation for fellowships in FY 21.
+GSSA Funds: GSSA funds are supplemental funds and can be used for: prospective student recruitment, student travel for research or conferences, welcome checks, application fees, and/or enhancement of RA stipends (WARF funds for student support cannot be used to enhance TA or PA stipends).
+Please contact the Fellowships Officer at firstname.lastname@example.org if you are uncertain whether a certain expense can be charged to GSSA funds.

 Frequently Asked Questions